aitorvs/fingerlock/README.md

     @Override
     public void onFingerLockScanning(boolean invalidKey) {
-        // Called to notify the fingerprint scanning is started successfully as a result of `start() }
+        // Called to notify the fingerprint scanning is started successfully as a result of FingerLock.start()
+        // The 'invalidKey' parameter will be true when the key is no longer valid.
+This happens when
+        // the user disables the lock screen, resets or adds a new fingerprint after the key was created (i.e. FingerLock.register())
+        //
+        // When this happens it is recommended to recreate the key callking FingerLock.recreate(this) method }

     @Override